Skip to main content

 Boards must adapt to thrive amid heightened regulatory scrutiny, changing stakeholder expectations, and the blending of social issues with corporate governance.
 Directors we spoke to floated the idea of exploring new governance models, which may include separating management and supervisory functions to ensure clarity in roles, amidst growing demands for accountability and transparency.

 "There is a social value consideration in all the approvals.
 Does it require more work?
 Yes.
-But it provably leads to better decisions as a result.
+But it probably leads to better decisions as a result.
 You will often have conflicts balancing the demands and the needs of all of those stakeholders, but we just have to find a way to navigate through that."

 Michelle Hinchliffe